wabbajack-tools/mod-lists/noise/readme.md

 ## Installation

-Create a new directory in the root directory of the hard drive where you want everything to be installed.
+Create a new directory in the root directory of the hard drive where you want NOISE to be installed.
 Do not create a directory within your Skyrim folder.
 For this guide, we will create an example directory in `C:\` called `NOISE`.
 You can create this folder on any drive.

 Open Wabbajack.
 From here, you have two options:

 1. Select the NOISE modlist from the Wabbajack UI.
-2. Download the `.wabbajack` file from the release channel on the Wabbajack Discord.
+2. Manual Installation: Download the `.wabbajack` file from the release channel on the Wabbajack Discord.

 If you have opted for a manual installation, click `Install a Modlist` at the bottom of the window.
 Navigate to `C:\NOISE` and select `Nice Overall Improvement SE.wabbajack` and click `Open`.

-At the bottom left of the new window, the Installation Location will be the folder you created in the root directory of your hard drive.
+At the bottom of the new window, the Installation Location will be the folder you created in the root directory of your hard drive.
 The Download Location will be auto-filled for you by Wabbajack after selecting install location.
 If you are creating these on your `C:\` drive, please type in `C:\NOISE` in Installation Location and `C:\NOISE\Downloads` in the Download Location.
 After you have completed these steps, click Begin.

 A window will open in your browser asking if you’d like to authorize Wabbajack to use your Nexus Mods account.
 Click authorize.
-Wabbajack will now install the mod pack for you.

-Once Wabbajack has finished all of its processes, the left pane will say _Installation complete!
-You may exit the program._ At this point it is safe to close Wabbajack.
+Once Wabbajack has finished all of its processes, it will say _Installation complete!
+You may exit the program._

 If you don’t see _Installation complete_, Wabbajack has encountered an error.
 To make sure that an error does not happen again, refer to the Old Files Cleanup section and delete the listed folders again.
 Inside of the NOISE folder, delete everything except the downloads folder or Wabbajack.exe and the modlist file.

-If you get an error immediately after authorizing Wabbajack on the Nexus website, please download and install the [.Net Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) executable.
+If you get an error immediately after authorizing Wabbajack on the Nexus website, download and install the [.Net Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) executable.
 Restart your computer and start Wabbajack again.

 If Wabbajack fails to download a mod, it means that the mod may have been updated on the Nexus.
 Wait for a new release of my Modlist.
 Look around in the release channel to see if I already mentioned that I'm going to update for this specific mod.